This section was written by Leandro Cabo from rhcplivearchive.com

 Released on “The Brown Bunny OST”

-Recording dates for these tracks are hard to narrow down.
-John’s songs were not featured in the movie, but rather served as an inspiration during filming sessions, which happened mostly in 2002.
-As late as June 2002 was still considered an ongoing project, but he spoke about it in the past tense during a March 2003 interview, saying he’d been making music for the movie for “around three years”.
+Recording dates for these tracks are hard to narrow down as John’s songs were not featured in the movie, but rather served as an inspiration during filming sessions, which happened mostly in 2002.

-With all the scarce information gathered, we assume the songs intended for the movie (with the exception of “Leave All the Things Behind” from the 1998 sessions) were recorded between early 2001 and late 2002.
-A mixture of instrumentals and songs were written specifically for the movie with a good amount of leftover material unreleased.
+In June 2002 he still considered it an ongoing project, but spoke about it in the past tense in March 2003, saying he’d been making music for the movie for “around three years”.
+With all the scarce information gathered, we assume the songs intended for the movie (with the exception of Leave All the Things Behind from the 1998 sessions) were recorded between early 2001 and late 2002.
+Many songs were written specifically for the movie in mind, meaning a good amount of leftover material remains unreleased.

 FOURTH ALBUM SESSIONS